aedoardo1990/Gagarin/README.md

 - have time to read the additional information and choose when to proceed with the next question
 - get an error message if the input to the just mentioned option was incorrect
 - get a total score of my points at the end of the game
-- get displayed a leaderboard at the end of the game to see hpw my score ranks compared to other players
+- get displayed a leaderboard at the end of the game to see how my score ranks compared to other players
 - get the option at end of the game to play again
 - play again without the need to read again the instructions
 - repeat the game as many times as I wish